 - Two of our biggest export earners are slowly killing us.

-- Though the WHO (World Health Organisation) is promoting more Plant-Based eating and minimal meat, New Zealanders consume huge quantities meat each year.
+- Though the WHO (World Health Organisation) is promoting more Plant-Based eating and minimal meat, New Zealanders consume huge quantities of meat each year.

 - Diabetes is not just about sugar.
 Oils and fats in our foods are also a major contributor to the problem.

 - Weight gain in menopause is totally avoidable.

 - A large number of cancers can also be completely avoided.

 Peter and I are hoping with this site that we will be able to track and record the fantastic breakthroughs that are happening and be part of the many voices that are fighting to be heard.

 We were your typical Kiwi meat eaters and we loved our meat, but it just terrifies me to discover that it was killing us and is completely avoidable.
 I will be updating my blog regularly as I go through my journey of discovery.